MicroStrategy/embedding-sdk-docs/contributing/content-style-guide.md

 - Folders and files

   - All folder and file names should have **dashes** (`-`) between **lowercase** letters.
 There should be no spaces in folder or file names.
-  - Permalinks for nested files or folders should recognize the nesting; that is, the permalink should be an relative path from the current page.
+  - Permalinks for nested files or folders should recognize the nesting; that is, the permalink should be an relative path from the current folder.
 For instance, to access `add-functionality/add-event.md` from `add-functionality/add-functionality.md` you would use the link `./add-event.md`.
   - Markdown links should have a `.md` ending to them like `./add-functionality/add-functionality.md`.

 - Titles, sidebar labels, and headers

   - These should use **sentence case**.
 For example, prefer "This is the title from MicroStrategy" over "This Is The Title From MicroStrategy".
   - `sidebar_label` should only be used if you want a different title in the sidebar than the `title` in front matter.
 (Note: For folders, `label` in sidebars.js takes priority over `sidebar_label`)